 10 ‘Palaro’ athletes, performers faint as they wait for Duterte

-SAN JOSE, Antique — At least 10 athletes and performers in the 2017 Palarong Pambansa collapsed amid the scorching heat at the Binirayan Sports Complex here while waiting for President Duterte.
+SAN JOSE, Antique — At least 10 athletes and performers in the 2017 Palarong Pambansa collapsed amid a scorching heat at the Binirayan Sports Complex here while waiting for President Duterte.

-Medical teams rushed to assist mostly children athletes and performers who were mostly at the open field during the opening ceremony.
+Medical teams rushed to assist children athletes and performers who were mostly at the open field during the opening ceremony.

 Delegates from 18 regions started to assemble at 11 am at two points in the capital town of San Jose before parading to the sports complex.